minjong-ha/minjong-ha.github.io/docs/_posts/2022-08-08-vm-image-versioning.markdown

 Above image represents the header (metadata) of qcow2 file.
 "qcow2" image can be divided to seven sectors: Header, L1 Table, Refcount Table, More Refcount Blocks, Snapshot Headers, L2 Tables and Data Reserved (data cluster).

 Header includes metadata of qcow2 image such as number of snapshot it has, actual(current) size, virtual(maximum) size, and etc.
+Snapshot header also represents the information of snapshot that the image has.

 L1 Table, L2 Table and Refcount Table, More Refcount Blocks are two-level tables for managing data allocation with Copy-on-Write (CoW).
+L1, L2 Tables are corresponding to multi-level page tables.
+It indicates the data cluster, where the data are actually allocated.
+On the other hand, refcount are corresponding to represent the attribute of each data clusters.
+There are three types of refcount: 0, 1, and more than 2.
+When the refcount is 0, it represents it is free, empty data cluster.
+Refcount 1 means it is allocated, used data cluster.
+Application can overwrite the data cluster having refcount 1.
+Refcount more than 2 is similar to 1.
+It means that the data cluster is used, allocated.
+However, the difference is that the data clusters having refcount more than 2 should be allocated to new data cluster, just like Copy-on-Write.
+I will explain more details about it in later section.

 ## qcow2 Data Allocation